Skip to content

 Terminal window

-pip install astrocyte astrocyte-pgvector astrocyte-litellm
+pip install astrocyte astrocyte-postgres astrocyte-llm-litellm

 profile: support